Elected Official? Create newsletters in minutes, not hours.

 → ☕ Dragon Alley Coffee Shop is preparing to open at 312 Santa Monica Boulevard.
 A family-run café founded by husband-and-wife team Sage and Richard Chand, a few doors from the Promenade.
 Their words: "more than a café.
 We are a family, sharing what we love with our community."
 That is exactly the human story behind a storefront we are trying to cultivate here.

 → 🌮 A tradeoff I am watching closely.
 Taco Bell Cantina has filed permits to convert roughly 1,500 square feet at 318 Santa Monica Boulevard into a restaurant and bar with a mezzanine.
 This is happening in the context of Council's recent work to relax Downtown's 2018 chain restaurant restrictions, a deliberate step to reduce vacancies and support recovery.
-But it comes with a cost: the space is currently home to The Britannia Pub, a beloved 30-year Santa Monica institution.
+But it comes with a cost: the space is currently home to The Britannia Pub, a beloved 30-year Santa Monica institution & The Cain family I’ve known forever and are good friends.
 The Brit's lease negotiation with the property owner could not be resolved.
 The operators want to stay in Santa Monica, and City staff is actively working to help identify another location so this 30-year local institution can keep serving our community.
-Keeping a 30-year institution is a priority.
+Keeping a 30-year institution in Santa Monica matters.
 More soon.

 🔹 Help Santa Monica repeat at the 2026 World Travel Awards.
 Santa Monica is a finalist in two categories: North America's Leading Beach Destination, and North America's Leading Tourist Board (for our partners at Santa Monica Travel & Tourism).
 We have won both recently, and 2026 is the centennial of Route 66, whose western terminus sits at the end of our Pier.
 The global spotlight is coming anyway.
 Let us add a win.